scionproto/scion/doc/PathService.md

-# Path Service Design (Go)
+# Path Service

+The path service is implemented as part of the control server.

 ## Request Handlers

-The path server (PS) needs to handle multiple requests.
 We use the messenger to register request handlers.
-The following requests need to be handled:
+The following requests are handled:

-* __TRC Request:__ Use handler of existing truststore.
-* __Chain Request:__ Use handler of existing truststore.
-* __Path Registration:__ A handler for the existing path-registration request should be implemented.
+* __Path Registration:__ A handler for the path-registration request, only in core ASes.
-* __Path Requests:__ A handler for the existing `SegReq` should be implemented.
+* __Path Requests:__ Two different types of `SegReq` are handled by separate handlers:
+    * local requests, coming over TCP.
+    * requests from other path servers, over SCION/QUIC, only in core ASes.
-* __Path Revocation:__ A handler for the existing path-revocation message should be implemented.
+* __Path Revocation:__ A handler for the path-revocation message
-* __Path Changes Since:__ Used for the new replication of down-segments.
-The service should return all the ids of changed segments since a certain point in time.
-The requesting PS can then request the affected segments.
-The python server will not support this mechanism but we will receive the old path sync message from it, so this is not a big problem.

 ## Deletion of Expired Path Segments and Revocations